Security at qub

 - Our own API (

-api.qub.socialand staging equivalents) - Arweave gateways (read-only, for sealed payload retrieval)
+api.qub.socialand staging equivalents) - Storage gateways (read-only, for wrapped CBOR retrieval — §3.6)

 - drand beacon endpoints (read-only, for reveal-time round signatures)